 Method of Application:

 To be considered applicants must first apply for the MA and complete the application process.
-The application process is detailed here.
 They should also have been offered a place on the MA.
 The initial cover letter should show your intention of applying for the Scholarship.
-Please send it to Marie Cambefort-Tavinor, firstname.lastname@example.org explaining why you think you are the right candidate for this scholarship.
+Please send it to Marie Cambefort-Tavinor, email@example.com explaining why you think you are the right candidate for this scholarship.
 You will then be asked to show further evidence of your research and writing skills either by sending a dissertation or an assessed piece of work.
 If the essay or dissertation is in a foreign language (i.e. a language other than English) you must submit a summarised translation of 4,000 words.

 The deadline for the scholarship application is June 15, 2015.
 The final decision will be taken by a committee and you may be asked to attend an interview either in person or via Skype during the final week of June.
 Applicants will be notified on July 2nd 2015.